ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 A YANG model for the alarm management {{?RFC8632}} defines a standard interface to manage the lifecycle of alarms.
-Alarms represent the undesirable state of network resources, alarm data model also defines the root causes and impacted services fields, but there may lack sufficient information to determine them in lower layer system (mainly in devices level), so alarms do not always tell the status of
+Alarms represent the undesirable state of network resources {{?I-D.ietf-nmop-terminology}}, alarm data model also defines the root causes and impacted services fields, but there may lack sufficient information to determine them in lower layer system (mainly in devices level), so alarms do not always tell the status of